IsaacScript/isaacscript/docs/getting-started.md

 ### 4) Create and Change to Your Project Directory

-Make a new directory for your new mod, and then change the current working directory to it.
+Make a new directory for your mod, and then change the current working directory to it.
 (Use [lowercase and kebab-case](https://stackoverflow.com/questions/11947587/is-there-a-naming-convention-for-git-repositories).)

 For example, if your mod is named "Revelations":